 Is it important whether the bones of St. James are real or whether the Shroud of Turin is an authentic image of Jesus?
 What we do know is that some of the world’s most beautiful architectural creations have been built to house relics.
 As long as there is a mysterious aura about them we will continue to be stimulated by them on a deep spiritual level.

 For most of the tens of thousands of pilgrims who have rediscovered the ancient pilgrimage route to Santiago, it is unimportant whether the apostle ever lived or was buried in Spain.
-The shared experience of veneration, the common search for meaning, the individual spiritual experience while walking on an ancient path is far more important.
+The shared experience of veneration, the common search for meaning, and the individual spiritual experience while walking on an ancient path is of greater significance.

 Likewise, the Shroud of Turin with the life-size image of the man with stains of blood on the cloth, appearing to be consistent with the wounds that Jesus suffered on the cross, will continue to fascinate.
 Believers feel a deep sense of awe and reverence, leading to peace, comfort, and inspiration during difficult times.
 More than ever we need those quiet places of power to explore the inner world of who we really are.